 Pacific Business Management has been helping consumers struggling to pay off unsecured debt since 2004 by providing a broad spectrum of services, specializing in debt settlement and negotiation.

 Pacific Business Management (PBM) launched a business to help relieve debt of many struggling American’s.
-What sets this company apart from several others in the settlement arena is their outstanding A+ rating with the BBB after 10 years in the industry.
+What sets this company apart from several others in the settlement arena is their outstanding.
 Post FTC ruling banning up-front fees in settlement practices in 2010, several of their competitors went out of business or bankrupt, yet this company has planted some deep roots proving solid customer satisfaction.

 Consumers can take advantage a free consultation where a debt relief expert will assess the financial hardship and determine qualification.
 The minimum amount of debt consumers may enroll into the program is $7,500 with each individual debt being no less than $750.

 PBM has some of the lowest fees in the industry and are, in fact, quite competitive.
 Clients can expect to pay 12 to 18 percent of the total amount of debt enrolled into their programs.
 The program enables clients to pay a low, manageable monthly payment to a trust account set up on behalf of each client at Reliant Account Management (RAM).
 Once a percentage of an enrolled debt is accumulated in the account, negotiators begin the settlement process with creditors.
 The objective is to have clients out of debt and on the path to financial freedom in 12-48 months, which is industry standard – although, 48 months of not making creditor payments substantially increases chances for litigation and judgment.